Easy garlic lemon chicken, classic flavours, and a perfectly cooked moist chicken breast in a delicious sauce all cooked on the stovetop.

-In summer I’m much more likely to go with a simple salad something like this shaved fennel salad would be perfect.
+In summer I’m much more likely to go with a slaw or salad, a classic celeriac remoulade would be perfect.

 I only name-check brands of equipment if I think that they make a material difference to a recipe.
 But if you have any questions feel free to ask them in the comments section below the recipe.

 - 28cm or 11″ frying pan or skillet.